Tips for Growing Tomatoes

-Place stakes (support to plants): Make the plants get support by placing stakes right after you plant it.
+Place stakes (support to plants): Make sure the plants get support by placing stakes right after you plant it.

 Pests and diseases: Pests may attack your plants and may affect its growth.
 The attack might be because of deficiency of nutrients, irregular watering etc. This can be controlled by adding fertilizers and spraying Neem oil.

 Fruit will appear 60 days after transplanting.
 Check the tomato plants daily once they begin to ripen to ensure peak flavor.
 Then harvest the fruits.